Termite: Reproduction

-Termite alates only leave the colony when a nuptial flight takes place.
+Termite alates (winged virgin queens and kings) only leave the colony when a nuptial flight takes place.
 Alate males and females pair up together and then land in search of a suitable place for a colony.
 A termite king and queen do not mate until they find such a spot.
 When they do, they excavate a chamber big enough for both, close up the entrance and proceed to mate.
-After mating, the pair never go outside and spend the rest of their lives in the nest.
+After mating, the pair may never surface again, spending the rest of their lives in the nest.
 Nuptial flight time varies in each species.
 For example, alates in certain species emerge during the day in summer while others emerge during the winter.
 The nuptial flight may also begin at dusk, when the alates swarm around areas with many lights.
 The time when nuptial flight begins depends on the environmental conditions, the time of day, moisture, wind speed and precipitation.
 The number of termites in a colony also varies, with the larger species typically having 100–1,000 individuals.
 However, some termite colonies, including those with many individuals, can number in the millions.

 The queen only lays 10–20 eggs in the very early stages of the colony, but lays as many as 1,000 a day when the colony is several years old.
 At maturity, a primary queen has a great capacity to lay eggs.
 In some species, the mature queen has a greatly distended abdomen and may produce 40,000 eggs a day.
 The two mature ovaries may have some 2,000 ovarioles each.
 The abdomen increases the queen's body length to several times more than before mating and reduces her ability to move freely; attendant workers provide assistance.